Modern-Day Slavery Statement

 1. Recruitment policy.
 We operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all directly employed staff, and agencies.

 2. Equal Opportunities.
 We have a range of controls to protect staff from poor treatment and/or exploitation, which comply with all respective laws and regulations.
-These include provision of fair pay rates, fair terms and conditions of employment, and access to training and development opportunities
+These include provision of fair pay rates (we are Real Living Wage Accredited), fair terms and conditions of employment, and access to training and development opportunities.

-3. Anti- Bribery policies.
-We adhere to all parts of the Bribery Act 2010 and have a zero tolerance towards such an act.
-Clear guidance so that our employees are supplied on how to raise concerns about how colleagues or people who maybe/are being approached are being treated, or about possible Bribery practices within our business or supply chain.
+3. Anti-Bribery policies.
+We adhere to all parts of the Bribery Act 2010.
+Clear guidance is given to our employees on how to raise concerns about how colleagues or people are being treated or about possible Bribery practices within our business or supply chain.

 Our approach to procurement and our supply chain includes: